alkampfergit/personal-blog/codewrecks/content/post/old/2009/12/custom-activities-in-tfs2010.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/12/image_thumb.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/12/image.png)

 You must configure the Build Controller to point at a specific folder to have it understand where to find assemblies that contains custom activities.
-These steps are really well described in [Jimâ€™s post](http://blogs.msdn.com/jimlamb/archive/2009/11/18/how-to-create-a-custom-workflow-activity-for-tfs-build-2010.aspx), so I do not give further details.
+These steps are really well described in [Jim's post](http://blogs.msdn.com/jimlamb/archive/2009/11/18/how-to-create-a-custom-workflow-activity-for-tfs-build-2010.aspx), so I do not give further details.

-Then you face the first problem, if you copy the default workflow of the build (to avoid changing the basic one) and open it into Visual Studio, you donâ€™t see your custom action in toolbox so you are not able to add it to your build process.
+Then you face the first problem, if you copy the default workflow of the build (to avoid changing the basic one) and open it into Visual Studio, you don't see your custom action in toolbox so you are not able to add it to your build process.
 To solve this I decided to add my custom activity by hand, editing the xaml file.
 First of all you need to add the namespace

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/12/image_thumb1.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/12/image1.png)